ucphhpc/migrid-user-docs/docs/sections/erda/networkdrive/sshfs/windows.rst

 Setup SSHFS
 -----------
-To setup SSHFS, go onto the ERDA user homepage, and press the avat icon in the bottom left corner, and then on "Setup".
+To setup SSHFS, go onto the ERDA user homepage, and press the avatar icon in the bottom left corner, and then on "Setup".

 Click on the "SFTP" tab, and either create a new, separate password for your SFTP access in the field under "Password" or add your public key if you prefer that way.
 If you choose the password route, the password must consist of at least eight characters and contain a combination of lowercase and uppercase letters, numbers, and special characters (at least three out of the four types mentioned).